 (For a detailed review of curcumin which is the anti-inflammatory ingredient in turmeric, see this detailed Facebook post from the medical librarian at Happy, Healthy, Long Life.)

 CAUSES OF INFLAMMATION

 The answers as to why you might have excess inflammation are not always easy and if you suspect you are suffering because of it, it's worth consulting with a doctor who is practices functional or plant-based medicine.
-(Here are the links to finding doctors who practice plant-based medicine * and to ones who practice functional medicine.) **

 A poor diet